 She works with our individual circumstances to get us the possible outcome.

-Jan has an office in Montclair and in San Francisco and can be reached at
+Jan has an office in Montclair and in San Francisco.

 I wanted to give you the name of my tax preparer, whom I have been using